Date(s) - Sunday, June 30, 2019 - Sunday, July 28, 2019

 WEEKS 1-3: ADVANCED COB WORKSHOP

 While the Advanced Cob Workshops are usually 5 weeks long, since we will be building a smaller building we will be able to complete it in a shorter time.
-As we build this 64ft2/6m2 structure I will lecture on and we will build all the elements (foundation, walls, floor, roof) of a standard cob cottage built in other workshops, except for plumbing, which will only be explained in lecture.
+As we build this approximately 64ft2/6m2 structure I will lecture on and we will build all the elements (foundation, walls, floor, roof) of a standard cob cottage built in other workshops, including plumbing for an outdoor shower.
 Students will receive the Advanced Cobber Certificate from CruzinCobGlobal upon completion.

 DETAILED COURSE CONTENTS